 The application for and the issuing of a Certificate of Occupancy must take place in accordance with the requirements of the PDI Act and the General Regulations.

 Following completion of construction an application for a Certificate of Occupancy can be made by the applicant or owner via the PlanSA portal.

 A key document that must be provided for the application process to commence is a completed Statement of Compliance.
 This Statement is prepared by the builder at the end of the construction process.
 This Statement must be signed by:

-- the owner or by someone acting on his or her behalf, after they have checked that all contracted work has been completed.
+- the owner or by someone acting on his or her behalf, after they have checked that all contracted work has been completed (Part B).

 Once all required documentation has been received then the process for issuing the Certificate can commence, during which the council or certifier will verify that all necessary requirements have been met.

-The statutory fee for a Certificate of Occupancy is set by the Planning, Development and Infrastructure (Fees, Charges and Contributions) Regulations 2019.
+The statutory fee for a Certificate of Occupancy is set by the Planning, Development and Infrastructure (Fees) Notice.

 A list of current fees, including the statutory fee for a Certificate of Occupancy is available.

 The statutory fee is the fee that a council may levy for issuing a Certificate.
 If your Certificate is issued by a building certifier then they are able to charge a private fee for performing this function.